webmozarts/console-parallelization/README.md

 Items
 -----

-The master process fetches all the items that need to be processed and passes them to the child processes through their Standard Input.
+The main process fetches all the items that need to be processed and passes them to the child processes through their Standard Input.
 Hence, items must fulfill two requirements: